binder-examples/minimal-dockerfile/README.md

 That's *almost* everything.

-The remaining pieces is that the specified user must be able to *start* the notebook, which requires certain permissions like being able to write to the home directory.
+The remaining piece is that the specified user must be able to *start* the notebook, which requires certain permissions like being able to write to the home directory.

-The absolute bare minimum for this is to set HOME to `/tmp` so that it's writable, which would make the shortest, smallest dockerfile:
+The absolute bare minimum for this is to set HOME to `/tmp` so that it's writable, which would make the shortest, smallest Dockerfile that works on Binder:

 ```docker
 FROM python:3.7-slim